binki/rimraf-noglob/README.md

 # CLI

-It probably never makes sense to invoke this from the command line.
-But it will be available as `rimraf-noglob <path> [<path>
+This command will be available as `rimraf-noglob <path> [<path>
 …]`.
+It will handle parameter expansion similarly to your favorite CLI utility.
 Note that your shell may perform glob expansion for you unless if you are using Windows, in which case [the libc of the `exec()`d node process will perform shell expansion based on `CommandLine`.](http://stackoverflow.com/a/4094897/429091).
 If you want to be safe, either be certain that you’re using an Operating System that has POSIX-style processes or invoke the function via JavaScript directly.

+In my opinion, `rimraf-noglob` has less surprising behavior than `rimraf`:

+    $ touch test\* test1 test2
+    $ rimraf test\*
+    $ ls | grep -e test
+    test1
+    test2
+    $ rimraf test\*
+    $ ls | grep -e test
+    $

+What?
+It removed the exact match the first time but did glob expansion the second time?

+    $ touch test\* test1 test2
+    $ rimraf-noglob test\*
+    $ ls | grep -e test
+    test1
+    test2
+    $ rimraf-noglob test\*
+    $ ls | grep -e test
+    test1
+    test2
+    $

+`rimraf-noglob`, especially in a POSIX shell, unconditionally exhibits the behavior expected of CLI programs.
+It lets the shell (or, on Windows, libc) handle globbing for normal arguments.

 # Version